-Sydney’s largest Christmas tree will delight audiences from Thursday 25 November to Saturday 1 January.
+The largest Christmas tree in NSW will delight audiences from Saturday 26 November to Saturday 1 January.

 The tallest Christmas tree in NSW is decorated with more than 110,000 LED lights, a 3.4-metre colour-changing star and 330 specially created glossy baubles.